kohkimakimoto/altax/README.md

 # Altax

-Altax is a simple deployment tool running SSH in parallel written in PHP.
+Altax is a simple deployment tool running SSH in parallel.
+The features is the following.

-* Run in single PHP file.
+* Written in PHP.
 * Implemented as SSH command wrapper.
+* If you use online installer, it runs in single PHP file.

 ## Documentations